 We required a 24/7 automated vulnerability monitoring tool for securing our web applications.
 We are looking for options like Sitelock and Immuniweb.

 There are many products out there that work as a WAF.
 WAF is not really aware of the application it is securing.
 There are solutions that block DDoS attacks (it needs a bit of muscle power as well).
 The other issue is the attack of automated bots in the system.
 AS of now none of the security vendors gives a full stack of protection against these attacks http://prophaze.com/ is the only solution that is more of a WAF + RASP + BOT + DDOS solution which is built on Kubernetes architecture.
 It is the first distributed cloud security solution on microservices that can secure your APIs, Web Apps from highly sophisticated attacks Its behavioral learning algorithm understands the HTTP flow of the API or web application it is securing and will create a score based on the various accepted behavior in the application.
-Prophaze during its initial 14 days of the trial will automatically profile the applications using its ML-based algorithms Prophaze is the Present and Future of Cloud Security
+Prophaze during its initial 14 days of the trial will automatically profile the applications using its ML-based algorithms Prophaze is the Present and Future of Cloud Security with its new Kubernetes WAF

 In my experience the best option is to make dast and sast before each change of web app, also you can access to this type of service with HP Fortify On Demand.
 By the way if you want to have a very good balance with protection and a good VA service you can use the F5 Silverline WAF Managed they have their own SOC to deliver VA and they adjust the WAF policies for you and deliver a report for any change and they have dashboards to verify Any security or performance concern.